 For a relatively low premium, RWI provides an insurance backstop to the buyer if the seller's representations and warranties turn out to be flawed, or worse, fraudulent.
 Perhaps even more importantly, the diligence review that the insurance underwriters and their counsel conduct as part of the placement of the RWI policy provides a written trail of issues that were known and unknown ahead of the merger.
-More and more SPACs are folding RWI into their acquisition strategies.
-With more private equity (PE)-backed SPACs coming to market and more lawsuits alleging insufficient or rushed due diligence, SPACs' use of reps and warranties insurance continued to increase in 2022.
-(RWI is used in about 95% of PE transactions and is considered market standard in the PE world).
+More and more SPACs, especially those backed by PE firms, are folding RWI into their acquisition strategies.
+RWI is used in about 95% of PE transactions and is considered market standard in the PE world.
 With more than 25 insurers competing against each other in the RWI market, and RWI premiums reaching historic lows in 2023, a good broker who specializes in SPAC RWI will be able to find several attractive options for coverage.